“Sacred Ground” is something of a space opera, a story about the search for truth, for many people, in many ways.

 The stars weren’t moving; the ship was stationary.
 Sometimes, when you were moving at a decent enough speed, there would be something amidst the nothing to catch your attention.
 Occasionally it was good enough for a light gasp or a reflective moment.

 That was when you felt least like a speck.
 Or at least lucky to be a speck, witnessing the beauty.

 I love this job.

-The locker was still eyeing him ceaselessly as he turned toward it again.
-The vivid silver-grey door handle was there, calling.
+The locker was eyeing him ceaselessly as he turned toward it.
+The vivid silver-grey door handle was calling.

-The mute face across the room was still there too, impassive.
+The mute face across the room remained impassive.

 He sighed.
 “So what now if not this?
-If you were here you’d tell me.
+If you were here, you’d tell me.
 But we’d fight.
 I never see you, and we’d fight.
 You’d say I was drunk and not worth bothering with—all talk and not myself.
 Then I’d say I was myself and go to the locker to prove it.”